tlvlp/iot-mqtt-client/README.md

 - This service is currently designed as **stateless** but still should only have one instance running per Docker Swarm Stack since the Mosquitto MQTT broker is not set up to be able to load balance topic subscriptions between multiple clients.
 [VerneMQ](https://vernemq.com/) would be a good candidate for that scenario.
-- For settings and deployemnt details see the project's [deployment repository](https://gitlab.com/tlvlp/iot.server.deployment)
+- For settings and deployment details see the project's [deployment repository](https://gitlab.com/tlvlp/iot.server.deployment)

 ## Server-side API